Obtaining a RingCX access token without a RingEX Login

 Here is an example cURL command:

-curl -X DELETE https://engage.ringcentral.com/voice/api/v1/admin/token/{API-TOKEN-FOR-DELETE} -H "X-Auth-Token: {apiToken}"
+curl -X DELETE https://ringcx.ringcentral.com/voice/api/v1/admin/token/{API-TOKEN-FOR-DELETE} -H "X-Auth-Token: {apiToken}"

 Get Accounts